Charmenability of arithmetic groups of product type: Introduction and statements of the main results

 As we will see in \S\ref{sec:charamenable}, charmenable and \ charfinite groups enjoy remarkable properties pertaining to the structure of C$^*$-algebras associated with their unitary representations and the stabilizer structure of their ergodic and topological actions.
-In particular, we will see the following (see \cite{GW14} for the notion of URS): \begin{itemize} \item For any charmenable group $\Gamma$ with trivial amenable radical, any non-amenable unitary $\Gamma$-representation weakly contains the left regular representation and any URS carries a $\Gamma$-invariant Borel probability measure. \item Furthermore, for any charfinite group $\Gamma$ with trivial amenable radical, all URS and all ergodic IRS are finite. \end{itemize}
+In particular, we will see the following (see \cite{GW14} for the notion of URS): \begin{itemize} \item For any charmenable group $\Gamma$ with trivial amenable radical, every URS carries a $\Gamma$-invariant Borel probability measure and every non-amenable unitary $\Gamma$-representation weakly contains the left regular representation. \item Furthermore, for any charfinite group $\Gamma$, every URS and every ergodic IRS is finite.
+If $\Gamma$ moreover has property (T) and trivial amenable radical, then every weakly mixing representation weakly contains the left regular representation. \end{itemize}